“Good health is a crown on the head of a well person that only a sick person can see.” – Robin Sharma

 Although breast cancer is rare in men, they are still liable to get it.
 The symptoms of breast cancer are the same in men as in women, and if men get any lump or anomaly in the breast, they must get a complete check-up as well.

 It’s not true today.
 It might have been true about 3 decades ago but not today.
 It’s quite treatable and allows the patient to live a normal life after treatment.
 Although the treatment is tough and impacts patients psychologically, it improves prognosis and eventually the quality of life of patients.

 5. Only Women With A Family History Are At Risk

 I can’t get it since it doesn’t run in their family.

-Wearing underwired undergarment for tight bras increases the risk of pr causes breast cancer.
+Wearing wired undergarments for tight bras increases the risk of or causes breast cancer.

-Neither the type of tightness of bra has been linked to cause or increase the risk of breast cancer.
-An underwired bra isn’t recommended only for the reason that it might cause sleep discomfort due to blood flow disruption, and this isn’t limited to the just bra but anything you wear.
+Neither the type of tightness of the bra has been linked to cause or increase the risk of breast cancer.
+A wired bra isn’t recommended only for the reason that it might cause sleep discomfort due to blood flow disruption, and this isn’t limited to the just bra but anything you wear.